 This 16.2-kilometer (10 miles), mostly flat track takes around 2 hours to complete at a steady pace.
 The trail finishes in Jardine Park on Kelvin Peninsula, and after, you can either ride back to Queenstown or catch the bus.
 All the buses in Queenstown have bike racks so it’s no problem at all and a really common thing to do.
 Of course, there are lots of other trails, and rental companies such as Vertigo Bikes can show you where to go.

 Bike rentals for a standard cross-country bike in Queenstown start at $40 NZD for 4 hours which isn’t bad considering how much more ground you can cover and what you’ll see.
-Or you can choose to go with an e-bike for $85 NZD a person if you don’t want to handle all of the hilly terrains.
-You will even get to use the bike for 8 hours and the crew will drop off and pick up the bike from wherever you are staying in Queenstown!
+Or you can choose to go with an e-bike for $99 NZD a person if you don’t want to handle all of the hilly terrains.
+You will even get to use the bike for 8 hours and you can pick it up from their shop which is inside the Franklin Junction which is near all of the bike trails.

 Where to Stay in Queenstown